simran-nijjar/simran-nijjar/README.md

 ### Hi there 👋

-I'm a Software Engineer with full-stack experience developing in ASP.NET CORE (.NET 8.0), React, SQL.
-- 🎓 I have a Bachelor of Science in Molecular Biology and Biochemistry and Computing Science (Joint Major) and a Certificate in Genomics
+I'm a full-stack developer and I have a Bachelor of Science in Molecular Biology and Biochemistry and Computing Science (Joint Major) and a Certificate in Genomics.
-- 👩‍💻 I have experience in C#, Java, C++, C JavaScript, Python, SQL, R, HTML, CSS, .NET 8.0, React, Express, gRPC, REST APIs, SQL Server, Azure Cosmos DB, Elasticsearch, Apache Kafka
-- 💬 Reach out to me on LinkedIn: [simran-nijjar-](https://www.linkedin.com/in/simran-nijjar-/)
-- 👀 Check out some of my projects

 <!--
 **simran-nijjar/simran-nijjar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.